Lake Petén Itzá: Fauna

 This lake and its surroundings have more than 100 important indigenous species such as the cichlid fish Mayaheros urophthalmus, Petenia splendida and Vieja melanurus, the endemic Poecilia petenensis, crocodiles (Crocodylus moreletii and Crocodylus acutus), jaguars (Panthera onca), pumas (Puma concolor), white-tailed deer (Odocoileus virginianus), Central American red brocket (Mazama temama), and several bird species, including parrots such as macaws, and toucans.
 On its northeast shore is the Cerro Cahui Protected Biotope, a natural reserve for butterflies that covers 1600 acre and is home to toucans, Geoffroy's spider monkey (Ateles geoffroyi), Guatemalan black howler monkeys (Alouatta pigra), and many other rainforest species.

+Limnologically, the lake's shallow littoral zones feature extensive charophyte beds and submerged macrophyte communities that provide critical nursery habitats for native cichlid populations and endemic aquatic fauna.